 What do they all have in common

-If you look closely you can see that the design is pretty much the same for all the brands and the only difference is the logo.
+If you look closely, you can see that the design is pretty much the same for all the brands, and the only difference is the logo.
 That is why you must look at the description and what they claim.
-I think that they are all made from the same manufacturer but they only put their brand on the knives.
+They are all made by the same manufacturer, but they only put their brand on the knives.
 So I will suggest that you look at the design and buy the cheapest one without looking at the brand.

 In Japan, they will not go below 60 or above 61HRC.
 And since

 Edit: They replaced all the older knives that they sold with the new design and handle.
-According to the new description they are all imported Japanese VG10 steel so no more 10Cr15CoMoV.
-They also added a 50% discount on their complete collection which will make the knives around $20 to $30 dollar more expensive (total around $70 to $80) but they do claim that they imported the VG-10 steel from Japan.
+According to the new description, they are all imported Japanese VG10 steel, so no more 10Cr15CoMoV.
+They also added a 50% discount on their complete collection, making the knives around $20 to 30 dollars more expensive (total around $70 to $80), but they claim that they imported the VG-10 steel from Japan.

 Yarenh Japanese VG10 Damascus Chef’s knife made in China

-The knife set is from Yarenh which is not listed as a brand on AliExpress.
-All knives look exactly the same as all the others and they are one of the select few that is honest about the material, they use
+The knife set is from Yarenh, which is not listed as a brand on AliExpress.
+All knives look the same as all the others, and they are one of the select few that is honest about the material they use

 ”10Cr15CoMoV” Chinese version of VG10 steel.
 Or at least they are not trying to hide it in their description.
 They are also the cheapest during my order.
 There will be a review once my Yarehn knife set is delivered.